 ChillChat mostly has English translations in the lessons.
 Still, they explain how each word is used before making it work in a brief dialogue.
 There’s no better way to relax than with ChillChat!

-Besides covering vocabulary and grammar, ChillChat podcasts also cover culture, trends, and other helpful information.
+In addition to covering vocabulary and grammar, ChillChat podcasts also cover culture, trends, and other helpful information.

 4. ChineseClass 101

 For Mandarin Chinese learners, ChineseClass101 stands out among all other online podcasts.
-So if you’re headed to China and are looking for a more ad hoc, topic-based way to learn, this is a splendid choice.
+So, if you’re headed to China and are looking for a more ad hoc, topic-based way to learn, this is a splendid choice.

 New lessons are regularly uploaded, composed, and narrated by native Chinese speakers using world-class content.